 The institutional food service sector in Japan includes business/office cafeterias, school lunch programs, hospital meals and childcare centers (for infant & preschool).
-The sector's sales reached ¥3.39 trillion in 2015, equivalent to \$27.8 billion.
-This represented 13.5% of total food service industry sales.
-Institutional food sales increased 1.3 % in 2015 from the previous year, mostly as a result of both rising sales and higher food prices.
+The sector's sales remained ¥3.39 trillion in 2016, equivalent to \$30.9 billion.
+This represented 10.5% of total food service industry sales.
+Institutional food sales increased 0.4 % in 2016 from the previous year, mostly as a result of rising number of employed workers, increasing number of childcare centers and higher food prices.
 The institutional food service operators have invested in refurbished business and school cafeterias in order to attract more customers, and have added more healthy and delicious menus.

-Chart 22: Institutional Food Service Sales by Sub-Sectors
+Chart 23: Institutional Food Service Sales by Sub-Sectors